An Operational Framework for Nonclassicality in Quantum Communication Networks: Results

 In particular, we find that $\Qbb^{\BC4}_{\EA2}$ is the only considered resource configuration that can violate the classical bound of the broadcast communication value game $\Vbf^{\text{BCV}}_{\BC4}$ defined in Eq.~\eqref{eq:game_bcv}, which requires a signaling dimension of $d_1=d_2=4$.
 Therefore, the simulation game $(\gamma^{\text{BCV}}, \Vbf^{\text{BCV}})$ could serve as a useful nonclassicality witness for establishing dense coded channels using Algorithm~\ref{alg:vqo_simulation} or certifying entanglement-assisted quantum channels.

-A more nuanced result is the nonclassicality we find in classical and quantum broadcast networks assisted by a 3-qubit entangled state that is distributed across all parties, $\Cbb^{\BC}_{\GEA}$ and $\Qbb^{\BC}_{\GEA}$ as shown in Fig.~\ref{fig:broadcast_network_dags}.c,g.
+We find a more nuanced example of nonclassicality when a 3-qubit entangled state is distributed across all parties, $\Cbb^{\BC}_{\GEA}$ and $\Qbb^{\BC}_{\GEA}$ as shown in Fig.~\ref{fig:broadcast_network_dags}.c,g.
 Although our variational ansatz considers arbitrary three qubit state preparations, in the $\Qbb^{\BC3}_{\GEA}$ resource configuration, we also consider GHZ state preparations, $\Qbb^{\BC3}_{\text{GHZ}}$.
 We find that the GHZ state only shows violations for $\Fbf^c_{\BC3}$ and $\Fbf^d_{\BC3}$, whereas the general state preparation $\Qbb^{\BC3}_{\GEA}$ achieves the maximal score by using the entanglement along one channel to perform dense coding.
 As shown in Fig.~\ref{fig:violations_of_classicality_broadcast_networks}, the violations of $\Qbb^{\BC}_{\GEA}$ match $\Qbb^{\BC}_{\EA 1}$, raising the question of whether global entanglement-assistance in the broadcast network can provide an advantage over entanglement-assisted quantum communication along one edge of the broadcast network.